 We always have lots of activities for all ages to take part in and this year will be no exception.
 Visitors will also be able to view our Battle of Naseby exhibition, 10am-4pm.

-More information to follow – but if you’ve been to one of our theatre performances by Don’t Go into the Cellar before, you (and the children, of course it’s mainly for them…!) will love this return visit.
+If you’ve been to one of our theatre performances by Don’t Go into the Cellar before, the whole family will love this return visit.

 Thursday 16th April 2020 at 2 – 3pm

 Daventry Museum, 3 New Street, Daventry, NN11 4BT

 Booking required: Please call 01327 301246 or email email@example.com to reserve your free place.
 Places are limited so book early to avoid disappointment!

 Finds Days 2020

 Please follow Daventry Museum on Facebook and Twitter for up to date details on exhibitions and events.
 Please call 01327 301246 if you would like more information or email firstname.lastname@example.org.
 You can also find details of museum exhibitions and events via the Town Council website: https://www.daventrytowncouncil.gov.uk/local-events.html